 Novation Launchkey Mini MK3

-A compact and portable 25-mini-key MIDI keyboard controller ideal for musicians on the go.
-This portable midi keyboard is lightweight and compact, making it suitable for on-the-go music creation.
-Check the Official Site.
+A compact and portable 25-key MIDI keyboard controller ideal for musicians on the go.
+This portable MIDI keyboard is lightweight and compact, making it suitable for on-the-go music creation.

 Akai Professional MPK Mini MK3

 A 25-key MIDI controller with velocity-sensitive keys, eight backlit MPC-style pads, and four assignable knobs.
-Check the Official Site.
+Instead of a traditional pitch wheel, it features a pitch bend/modulation joystick for space-saving and versatile modulation control.

 Arturia MiniLab 3

 A 25-key MIDI controller with velocity-sensitive slim keys, two banks of eight velocity and pressure-sensitive pads, and eight rotary encoders in a very minimalistic style.
-Check the Official Site.

 Best MIDI Controller Keyboards for Specific DAWs